tenzir/tenzir/docker/thehive/README.md

 ### TheHive app

 The app performs both a historical and a continuous query on Suricata alerts.

-- for the historical query, the number of events is limited to 100 (this can be increased with the `BACKFILL_LIMIT` variable).
+- For the historical query, the number of events is limited to 100 (this can be increased with the `BACKFILL_LIMIT` variable).

-- alerts are de-duplicated before being ingested into TheHive.
+- Alerts are de-duplicated before being ingested into TheHive.
 Only alerts with a unique start time / flow id pair are considered.

-> **Note** The app is currently only capable of processing Suricata alerts and
+> **Note** The app is currently only capable of processing Suricata alerts.
+The
-> the conversion into TheHive entities is hardcoded.
-Our [vision][vision-page]
+> conversion to TheHive entities is hardcoded.
+Our [vision][vision-page] is to
-> is to decouple the integrations by creating a unified Fabric capable of
+> decouple the integrations by creating a unified Fabric capable of abstracting
-> abstracting away concepts such as alerts.
-This will be enabled in particular
+> away concepts such as alerts.
+This will be enabled in particular by our
-> by our current work on [pipelines][pipeline-page].
+> current work on [pipelines][pipeline-page].

 [vision-page]: https://vast.io/docs/about/vision
 [pipeline-page]: https://github.com/tenzir/vast/pull/2577